 c) Oxford Terrace + Avon

 The newly widened riverbank and developments along it are relatively recent additions to the city.
-Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and is due to re-open soon.
-Just south of the Container Mall on the riverfront is the official memorial for all the victims of the 2012 earthquake.
+Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and is reopening gradually to a wave of eager patrons.
+Detour south along the riverfront past the Bridge of Remembrance to the official memorial for the victims of the 2012 earthquake.